Some heuristics on the gaps between consecutive primes: The overview of the problem and rigorous results

 In 1946 there appeared a paper \cite{Cherwell1946}, where the problem of different patterns of pairs, triplets etc. of primes was treated by the probabilistic methods.
 In particular the formula for a number of primes$<x$ and separated by a gap $d$ was deduced on p.
 57 from probabilistic arguments.
+Similar equation appeared many years later in the paper by S. Guiasu in \cite{Guiasu-1995}.
+We will discuss these formulas in next Section.

 In 1974 there appeared a paper by Brent \cite{Brent1974}, where statistical properties of the distribution of gaps between consecutive primes were studied both theoretically and numerically.
 Brent had applied the inclusion--exclusion principle and obtained from (\ref{H-L}) a formula for the number of consecutive prime pairs less than $x$ separated by $d$.
-But his result (formula (4) in \cite{Brent1974}) does not have a closed form and he had to produce on the computer a table of constants appearing in his formula (4).
+But his result (formula (4) in \cite{Brent1974}) does not have a closed form and he had to produce on a computer the table of constants appearing in his formula (4).
 The attempt to estimate these sums and to write a closed formula for them was undertaken in \cite{champions}.
-However in this paper we will present a completely different approach to the problem of prime gaps.

-The paper is organized as follows: In Sect.\ref{main-conjecture} we will present a formula for $\tau_d(x)$.
-As applications of this expression in Sections \ref{G-maxy} and \ref{Heath-Brown} we will give a formula for $G(x)$ and $\sum_{p_n\leq x}(p_n-p_{n-1})^2$ expressed directly by $\pi(x)$ and compare it with available computer data.
-In Section \ref{Bruny} we will consider the sums of reciprocals of all consecutive primes separated by a gap $d$ and propose a compact expression giving the values of these sums for $d\geq 6$.
-In Sect.\ref{Mertens} we will derive from formulas obtained in Sect. \ref{Bruny} the Euler--Mertens dependence of the harmonic prime sum $\sum_{p<x} 1/p \sim \log \log (x)$.
-Next, the heuristic formula for the first occurrence of a given gap between consecutive primes is proposed in Sect.\ref{first-d}.
-In the last Sect. \ref{Andrica-conj} a behaviour of the sequence $ \sqrt{p_{n+1}} - \sqrt{p_n}$ is considered in connection with the Andrica conjecture \cite{Andrica}.
+Further development of ideas contained in this paper was published by D. A. Goldston and A. H. Ledoan \cite{Goldston-Leodan-2012} in 2012.
+Below we will present heuristic considerations leading to closed formulas for some quantities characterizing gaps between consecutive primes.